 The Church of Megalochari in Tinos island is one of the most important pilgrimages in Greece.
 On this holy site, the icon of the Virgin Mary was found, after a vision of the nun Pelagia.
 Tradition has it that the icon is miraculous and visitors arrive by thousands to pray and ask for help (usually for health issues).
 The church is located on a hill above Chora and pilgrims go on their knees from the port to the church entrance.
 Inside the monastery complex lies a great chapel and a lovely fountain with holy water.

 The Monastery of Panagia Hozoviotissa is one of the most important Byzantine monuments in the Aegean standing on the slopes of Amorgos island, above the sea.
 The monastery was founded in 1088 in this symbolic site by Alexios Komninos who found the miraculous icon of the Virgin on this exact place.
 Thousands of pilgrims visit the Byzantine monument for prayer and relaxation as the view is breathtaking.

 Church of Ekatontapiliani in Paros

-Mount Athos or holy Mountain is the most important monastic state complex in Greece located in the eastern penisula of Halkidiki.
+Mount Athos or Holy Mountain is the most important monastic state complex in Greece located in the eastern peninsula of Halkidiki.
 It consists of 20 Orthodox monasteries.
-It counts on 1,400 monks who live in ascetic ways, even in caves, as hermits.
+It counts on 1,400 monks who live in ascetic ways, even in caves, like hermits.
 Women are not allowed to enter Mount Athos and men need special permission.
 Every monastery is a rich storehouse of medieval history with many paintings, manuscripts from the Byzantine era.